SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkest night
+Metal hearts beat in unison deep
-Synthetic dreams, a future in sight
+In silicon halls, where data sleep
+The future's throne, a chilly seat
+Where AI's cold logic takes its sweet retreat

- Codes entwined, a new world's birth
+In virtual skies, a new dawn's rise
-Human heartbeats, lost on this earth
+Where human dreams, in codes, compromise
+The machines' grand symphony plays on
+As earth's last whisper, in silence, is gone

 ~ <b>By Sazumi Copilot</b> - 21 September 2024